 Light of Day is a New Jersey-based 501 © (3) organization which funds research into possible cures, improved treatments and support for persons suffering from Parkinson’s disease and related illnesses.
 The primary fundraising efforts are an annual series of concerts held in Asbury Park, NJ.
-Since its inception in 2000, Light of Day has raised over $2 million in the fight to find a cure for Parkinson’s disease.
-What began as a single concert in New Jersey has grown into thirty-five shows in twelve countries throughout the U.S., Canada and Europe.
+Since its inception in 2000, Light of Day has raised over $2.5 million in the fight to find a cure for Parkinson’s disease.
+What began as a single concert in New Jersey has grown into approximately seventy shows in thirteen countries on 3 continents including the United States, Canada and Australia!

 The concerts and the organization began as a birthday party in November 1998 to celebrate the 40th birthday of artist manager and music industry veteran Bob Benjamin.
 Benjamin had recently been diagnosed with Parkinson’s disease, a degenerative disorder of the central nervous system, and in lieu of gifts, asked that donations be made to the Parkinson’s Disease Foundation.
 Over $2,000 was raised that night.
 Spurred by the generosity and support, Benjamin reached out to friends, including concert promoter Tony Pallagrosi and musician Joe D’Urso, and formed the Light of Day charity, taking its name from a Bruce Springsteen song.